 3×3 Rib Knit

 Doubleknit Rayon Blend

 Mesh Knits & Power Mesh

 Know more about the different types of knit fabrics here.

-There are two types of wool – the finer softer wool used to make garments and then the coarse one used to make blankets and rugs.
-When buying wool for sewing Look out for soft fine wool fabric but you will have to pay through your nose probably.
+There are two types of wool – the finer, softer wool used to make garments and then the coarse one used to make blankets and rugs.
+When buying wool for sewing, Look out for soft fine wool fabric, but you will probably have to pay through your nose.
 The softness of the finest wool is worth the prize.

-Dry cleaning is preferref for wool fabric; Checkout the post on wool for more details.
+Dry cleaning is preferred for wool fabric; Check out the post on 30 different types of wool fabric; Properties of wool for more details.

 Rayon is a favorite for dressmaking because it is super light and very flowy; the wonderful way it drapes on the body is the reason why many of the clothes you see on stores are made in this fabric.